stimm-ai/stimm/docs/usage/cli.md

 # Delete all SIP rooms and terminate agent processes
 uv run python -m src.cli.main livekit clear-sip-bridge

-# Delete all LiveKit rooms (SIP and non‑SIP; non‑SIP rooms may be protected)
+# Delete all LiveKit rooms (SIP and non-SIP; non-SIP rooms may be protected)
 uv run python -m src.cli.main livekit clear-rooms
 ```

 **Subcommands:**

-- `list‑rooms` – Lists all LiveKit rooms with participant counts.
+- `list-rooms` – Lists all LiveKit rooms with participant counts.
-- `clear‑rooms` – Deletes all LiveKit rooms (some rooms may be protected and produce a warning).
+- `clear-rooms` – Deletes all LiveKit rooms (some rooms may be protected and produce a warning).
-- `clear‑sip‑bridge` – Cleans up SIP bridge agent processes and deletes SIP rooms.
+- `clear-sip-bridge` – Cleans up SIP bridge agent processes and deletes SIP rooms.

 ## Examples